Evernote/evernote-sdk-ios/README.md

 ### What if I want to do my own Evernote Thrift coding?

 EvernoteNoteStore and EvernoteUserStore are an abstraction layer on top of Thrift, and try to keep some of that nastiness out of your hair.
-You can still get access to the underlying thrift objects, though: check out EvernoteSession's userStore and noteStore properties.
+You can still get access to the underlying Thrift client objects, though: check out EvernoteSession's userStore and noteStore properties.